Redondo Beach, California

 Redondo Beach is an amorphous community, stretching from its southern border with Palos Verdes Estates to its northern border with Inglewood, Lawndale and Manhattan Beach.
 The city varies tremendously from large multi-million dollar homes perched above the Pacific Ocean to tiny apartments that are relatively inexpensive, but which may fall in areas controlled by criminal street gangs.

-Redondo Beach has its own police force and City Attorneys as well as several City Prosecutors whose misdemeanor cases are heard with Judge Sandra Thompson in Department 2 of the Torrance Superior Court on the second floor.
+Redondo Beach has its own police force and City Attorneys as well as several City Prosecutors whose misdemeanor cases are heard with Judge Rene Gilbertson in Department 2 of the Torrance Superior Court on the south end of the second floor.

 Redondo Beach encompasses the trendy Hollywood Riviera section, the dense condominiums near the Redondo Beach Pier to the older, traditional homes near Redondo Union High School to the congested apartment area just west of the South Bay Galleria.